syadidian/CourseEnrollment/README.md

 This is my version of a course search and enroll application.
-It has many features, which are exploratory, such as a refined search method using and/or logic.
+It has many features, some of which are exploratory, such as a refined search method using and/or logic.

 Please explore and enjoy.